MikeTaylor/palaeo-archbishop/archbishop-manuscript.md

 XXX To follow

 XXX Migeod speaks of the dorsal vertebrae having "wings".
 FMNH P25107's presacral P7 shows an "apron" similar to that of SII.D?7 -- a wide, contiguous set of horizontal laminae joining prezygs to diapophyses and postzygs.
 This morphology is unusual, and may be what Migeod refers to as "wings".

+XXX Discuss his confusion as to dicraeosaurid or brachiosaurid identity based on bifid anterior dorsals, and wings, and forward sloping.

 #### Dorsal vertebral neural spine C